qiucongying/Tensorflow-Deep-Portfolio/README.md

 This is a deep learning course project.
-The file "Autoencoder.ipynb"(a tensorflow version) and "Autoencoder_keras.ipynb"(a keras version) include an deep neural network for S&P 500 index benchmarking.
-We also list the top 5 model.
-You can directly download them through the file "best_models".
+The file "Autoencoder.ipynb"(a tensorflow version) and "Autoencoder_keras.ipynb"(a keras version) include an deep neural network for S&P 500 index benchmarking. .
+You can directly download the top 5 models that we already trained through the  file "model_best.h5".
+You can also find the result data in the file "model.csv"

 1. Abstract